Baharis/ChARd/README.md

 # Usage as a command line tool
-In order to plot a chard plot, you need an input file, which needs to be either a "raw" csv with three unnamed columns standing for a, b, c in this exact order (see [examples/raw.csv](examples/raw.csv)) or a "named" csv with column names in first row including columns named "a", "b", "c" and any other such as "p" or "T"
+In order to plot a chard plot, you need an input file, which needs to be either a "raw" file with three unnamed columns standing for a, b, c in this exact order (see [examples/raw.csv](examples/raw.csv)) or a "named" file with column names in first row including columns named "a", "b", "c" and any other such as "p" or "T"
 (see [examples/named.csv](examples/named.csv)).
+The file can be either a csv or any spreadsheet supported by your version of pandas (xls, ods, xlrd, pyxlsb for pandas 1.2+, + openpyxl for 1.3+).
-It is suggested to use the latter format, as it allows more flexibility.
+It is suggested to use a "named" format (with named columns), as it allows more flexibility.

 The simplest ChARd can be generated using command: